-Roswell Park's consolidated financial statements consist of three statements - a consolidated statement of net position; a consolidated statement of revenues, expenses and changes in net position; and a consolidated statement of cash flows.
+Roswell Park's consolidated financial statements consist of three statements - a consolidated statement of net position; a consolidated statement of revenues, expenses and changes in net position; and the consolidated statements of cash flows.
 These statements provide information about Roswell Park's activities including resources held by Roswell Park but restricted for specific purposes by contributors, grantors, or enabling legislation.